Ball Pit Beats with Mates of State

-So, it’s a super fun video, but how do I use it in my classroom?
-Well, for younger grades I’ll often use it when I want to reinforce steady beat.
+So, how do I use the video in my classroom?
+For younger grades I’ll often use it when I want to reinforce steady beat.
 There’s a nice quick tempo and I usually have students pat their legs to the steady beat.
-We don’t pat for the whole song, but we’ll do it on and off during the song… maybe just for the verses but not he chorus.
+We don’t pat for the whole song, but we’ll do it on and off during the song… maybe just for the verses but not the chorus.
 It depends on the class and the day.
 Often I’ll start with more focus on the steady beat and then drop it so they can just watch as the video progresses.
 I choose to have them pat (instead of clap/snap/something else) because they can continue listening when they pat, but when they clap that makes it hard to stick with and hear the video.

-There’s a lot for them to see in this video.
-They love seeing a glockenspiel being used and they LOVE watching the drummer.
-The steady beat keeps up for a while but eventually they get so caught up watching the ball pit balls that they pay more attention to that than keeping the steady beat and in the end I’m okay with it.
+There’s a lot for students to see in this video.
+Kids like seeing a glockenspiel being played and they LOVE watching the drummer.
+The steady beat keeps up for a while but eventually students get so caught up watching the ball pit balls that they pay more attention to that than keeping the steady beat and in the end I’m okay with it.
 This video is fun and quick and keeps students interested.
 Often I’ll bring back the video a week or so after we first see it so that they can watch with more familiarity and focus on the task of keeping a steady beat.
-Students especially love when I tell them that this band is from Kansas (actually from Lawrence, just a few miles away from us!).
-It makes it really personal.
+Students especially love when I tell them that this band is from Kansas (actually from Lawrence, just a few miles away from where my kiddos live!).

-Just a fun little video!
-Great for reinforcing steady beat when watching the video, but you could use it to highlight harmony or ensemble or harmony or whatever you want to talk about.
+I choose to focus on reinforcing steady beat when watching the video, but you could use it to highlight harmony or ensemble or whatever you want to talk about.
 There’s a lot to watch for and see in this video.
 You could even talk about the story line.
-Why are they in the middle of the clothing store and what’s up with the balls and why do they freeze?
-Lots of avenues for discussion.
+Why are the musicians in the middle of the clothing store?
+What’s up with the ball pit balls?
+What makes the musicians freeze?
+There are many avenues for discussion.
 Videos like this are great for reinforcing content and for filling a few minutes at the end of a class or the end of a hard day.